The ability to manually select individual records for filtering is useful and often necessary, but is not as straight forward as you might think.

 Step 2 – Add the Checkbox to the Layout

-In short, we will use conditional formatting to show or hide a checkbox based on whether the current record is in the list of selected records.
+This is a little bit more complex than it sounds, and there are a number of ways to approach this.
+The approach we’ll take is to use conditional formatting to show or hide a checkbox based on whether the current record is in the list of selected records.
 The method I outline here layers a couple of layout objects on top of one another.
 For a simpler option, see the note at the bottom of this step.

 Step 2a – Place a checkbox image on the layout.
 This could be an image with a checkmark, an X, or you could simply use a text object with an X or √ character.
 Use the “engraved” effect and give it a border if you wish.